logo

 Personalized recommendations

-List of the 80+ tests
+List of the 110+ tests

 The following tests are included with your €490 Lucis annual membership.

-traditional blood markerNutrients (12)
+traditional blood markerHematology & Iron (12)

-traditional blood markerKidney health (7)
+traditional blood markerKidney Health (12)

-traditional blood markerMetabolic (7)
+traditional blood markerMetabolic Health (7)

-traditional blood markerBone health (4)
+traditional blood markerThyroid health (4)

-traditional blood markerImmunity (7)
+traditional blood markerUrine Analysis (7)

-traditional blood markerLiver health (10)
+traditional blood markerHeart and vascular health

 plus